Isotocyanozene

 Isotocyanozene (5-cyano-isotodesnitazene) is a benzimidazole opioid analogue of isotonitazene which has been sold as a designer drug.
-It was first prospectively observed in a toxicological sample in the Scotland, United Kingdom in 2025, and was presumed to have opioid effects.
-It has been identified by the drug checking service CanTEST, Australia in September 2025 as an expected 'opioid' sample, and then later as an expected 'benzodiazepine' sample.
-The relative activity of this benzimidazole opioid 'desnitazene' analogue is unknown.
+It was first characterised by the drug checking service CanTEST, in September 2025 as an expected 'opioid' sample, and then later as an expected 'benzodiazepine' sample.
+Its μ-opioid in vitro activity is somewhat lower than that of fentanyl, but it still shows significant opioid activity.
+Following identification in human biological samples, isotocyanozene has been described to have opioid effects.